Semen Appatov

-Semen Yosypovich Appatov (January 24, 1930 - March 26, 2003) was an international historian, political scientist.
-Doctor of historical sciences (1981), professor (1982), honored worker of science and technology of Ukraine (1993), member of the National Union of Journalists of Ukraine (1964).
+Semen Yosypovich Appatov (January 24, 1930 - March 26, 2003) was a Ukrainian historian and political scientist who specialized in international relations, American foreign policy historiography, and European security dynamics.
+Doctor of historical sciences (1981), professor (1982), Honored Science and Technology Figure of Ukraine (1993), member of the National Union of Journalists of Ukraine (1964).

 Biography

 He was born on January 24, 1930, in the city of Pervomaisk, Mykolaiv Oblast, in the family of a doctor.
 During the war, his father fought, and S. Y. Appatov and his mother were evacuated in the city of Irbit, Sverdlovsk Oblast.
 After the liberation of Odesa from the invaders, he returned to the city.

-He graduated from Odesa Secondary School No. 121 with a gold medal in 1947 and entered Taras Shevchenko National University of Kyiv at the Faculty of International Relations.
+He graduated from Odesa Secondary School No. 50 with a gold medal in 1947 and entered Taras Shevchenko National University of Kyiv at the Faculty of International Relations.
 In 1952, he graduated from the university, having received a diploma with honors and the specialty of historian-internationalist, referent-translator.
 After that he returned to Odesa.

 He worked as a lecturer at the "Knowledge" society (1952–1954).
 He studied at the Odesa Pedagogical Institute of Foreign Languages (1956–1960).
 At the same time, he worked in the Odesa Regional Committee of the Trade Union of Education Workers (1954–1958).
 He taught history and economic geography in English at the Odesa special boarding school No. 2 and was a teacher and director of the Odesa three-year foreign language courses (1958–1966), taught the history of international relations and foreign policy of the USSR at the Evening University of Marxism–Leninism (1961–1966).

+Academic career

+Appatov defended his kandidat dissertation in 1966 at the Moscow State Institute of International Relations, writing on American historiography of US policy in Germany.
+His supervisor was Professor K. D. Petryaev.
+In the same year he joined Odesa I.I.
+Mechnikov State University as a senior lecturer and was promoted to docent (associate professor) in 1967.
+He earned his doctoral degree in 1980 from the Institute of General History of the Academy of Sciences of the USSR and took over as head of the Department of Modern and Contemporary History.

+In June 1992 he co-founded the Center for International Studies at the university and ran it as director until 1999.
+A separate Department of International Relations was set up in 1996 with Appatov as its first head; he led it until April 1999.
+Under his leadership the university developed into a recognized center for the study of international relations and foreign-policy analysis in Ukraine.

+Appatov moved to the United States in 1999.
+He died in Cincinnati, Ohio, on March 26, 2003.